 Most Tanzanians live in rural areas.
 There are many civil society organizations, government institutions, donor agencies and commercial enterprises who would like to reach rural communities by educational, social and health campaigns, or marketing of consumer goods or services.

-TADIO can assist these organizations or companies to reach rural radio stations by creating partnership projects, by sponsored radio programmes, or by selling airtime for advertisements – and eventually generating much needed income to our member radio stations.
+TADIO assists these organizations or companies to reach rural radio stations by creating partnership projects, by sponsored radio programmes, or by selling airtime for advertisements – and eventually generating much needed income to our member radio stations.

 Community radio platform

-A new community radio online platform Radio TADIO will be launched by early 2020.
+A new community radio online platform, Radio TADIO, will be launched by in 2020.
 The new site will be an informative media platform for marketing of rural radio stations and bringing rural perspectives to national debates.